 It is about the image that someone has developed in the workplace.

 Professional reputation has been afforded more and more protection under Article 8 of the European Union Convention on Human Rights.

-The right to reputation is, in fact, part of the right to respect for private life, along with the right to protect one’s image, name and honour.
+The right to personal reputation management is, in fact, part of the right to respect for private life, along with the right to protect one’s image, name, and honor.

-According to UK law, online defamation occurs when someone makes a statement which harms your personal or professional reputation.
+According to UK law, online defamation occurs when someone makes a statement that harms your personal or professional reputation.

 What does personal reputation management mean?

-People are more exposed to the risk of running into a reputational crisis, since the Internet is a free space where everyone can express unfounded opinions.
+People are more exposed to the risk of running into a crisis management since the Internet is a free space where everyone can express unfounded opinions.